-C. Overview of Compendium of Practices
+C. Overview of the compendium of practices

-The following graph illustrates how the 4 major themes this year on Digitisation for Social Inclusion align to the 20 practices described below:
+The following graph illustrates how the four major themes this year on digitisation for social inclusion align to the 20 practices described below.

 What follows is an overview of the digitisation elements that foster either directly or indirectly social inclusion.
-We have categorised these according to the thematic areas in the practice proposal call, though recognising some of these practice examples may cover two or more of the thematic areas:
+We have categorised these according to the thematic areas in the practice proposal call, though recognising some of these practice examples may cover two or more of the thematic areas.

-Access to services:
+Access to services

 - a.
-Information & Resources (e.g. drug information) on potentially sensitive issues in a safe, easily accessible, and anonymous way of informing themselves. - b.
+Information and resources (e.g. drug information) on potentially sensitive issues in a safe, easily accessible, and anonymous way of informing themselves. - b.
 Digital platforms to enable easier and accessible means for young people and youth groups to apply for public funds and influence the use of public funds. - c.
-Digitalisation of a service can increase ease and accessibility to young people due to temporal, spatial, cost constraints. - d.
-Mobile digital apps help ensure accessible and informative information, guidance and support is on hand as young people need it. - e.
-Digitalisation can automate or assist with communicating and informing young people about community and opportunities in community. - f.
-Digitalisation of counseling or other support services via a one to one chat or VOIP facility can offer anonymity, ease accessibility and in some cases support a preferred communication channel for young people.
+Digitalisation of a service can increase ease and accessibility to young people due to temporal, spatial and cost constraints. - d.
+Mobile digital apps help ensure that accessible and informative information, guidance and support are available as young people need them. - e.
+Digitisation can automate or assist with communicating and informing young people about community and opportunities in community. - f.
+Digitisation of counselling or other support services via a one-to-one chat or VOIP facility can offer anonymity, ease accessibility and in some cases support a preferred communication channel for young people.

 - g.
-Digitization through (semi)automation of a guidance & support service can increase capacity of the service offering to young people. - h.
+Digitisation through the (semi)automation of a guidance and support service can increase capacity of the service offering to young people. - h.
 Multi-platform device capability of digital youth services ensures equal access by young people.

-Reaching out:
+Reaching out

-- Adding digital elements to an otherwise traditional community event can be a rationale & avenue to include and attract young people into the mix of community and community identity building activities. - j.
-Digitalisation of a service can include features to address language barriers in communicating with service providers, as well as language and skills barriers to communicating to the wider community of interest. - k.
-Digital focused 'meet ups', 'maker spaces' or 'innovation labs' are a mechanism for young people's (1) social capital to emerge, (2) learning and skills to develop, (3) and sense of community or citizenship to form, through the contribution of social innovations. - I. Digital networking platforms via web or apps can foster young people's peer networks of support, learning and social capital to emerge. - m.
-Digitalisation of participatory mechanisms can enable geographically distributed and asynchronous communication, debate and discussion to occur. - n.
-Digital gamification of participatory mechanisms may lead to increased interest, fun or enjoyment and thus engagement and learning in political participation. - Digital participation toolbox for youth organisations provide a capability to engage young people in discussion and decision making concerning the youth organization and the wider community. - p.
-Digital platforms can support or enhance effective exposure, match making and networking between young volunteers and organizations for social good. - q.
-Digitalisation can enable and support online communities of young people support.

-- r.
-Digitalisation of communities of support can increase flexibility and oversight by moderators and facilitators. - s.
-Providing social spaces for online based recreational activities such as gaming, can bring marginalized, vulnerable groups together in a space thus cultivating bonding social capital and community.
+- i.
+Adding digital elements to an otherwise traditional community event can be a rationale and an avenue to include and attract young people into the mix of community and community-identity-building activities. - j.
+Digitisation of a service can include features to address language barriers in communicating with service providers, as well as language and skills barriers to communicating to the wider community of interest. - k.
+Digital focused "meet-ups", "maker spaces" or "innovation labs" are a mechanism for (1) young people's social capital to emerge, (2) their learning and skills to develop (3) and sense of community or citizenship to form, through the contribution of social innovations. - I. Digital networking platforms via web or apps can foster young people's peer networks of support, learning and social capital. - m.
+Digitisation of participatory mechanisms can enable geographically distributed and asynchronous communication, debate and discussion to occur. - n.
+Digital gamification of participatory mechanisms may lead to increased interest, fun or enjoyment and thus engagement and learning in political participation. - o.
+Digital participation toolboxes for youth organisations allow them to engage young people in discussion and decision making concerning the youth organisation and the wider community. - p.
+Digital platforms can support or enhance effective exposure, "match making" and networking between young volunteers and organisations for social good. - q.
+Digitisation can enable and support online communities of young people. - r.
+Digitisation of communities of support can increase flexibility and oversight by moderators and facilitators. - s.
+Providing social spaces for online recreational activities such as gaming, can bring marginalised, vulnerable groups together in one place, thus cultivating bonding, social capital and community.

-Resilience and empowerment:
+Resilience and empowerment